bonmrmjp/whisper-movie-subtitles/README.md

 Next, the program takes the clipped subtitles and converts the timing back to the original.
 If there are multiple lines that Whisper made for a single entry, the durations will be adjusted so they start and stop at the original entry.
 It does this for both the translated version and the original.
+It also handles cases where Whisper spans multiple clips.

 There may be sections where the timing got off, so the the subtitles end up in the wrong stop.
-You can either just adjust them, or else bring up the clipped file in Subtitle Edit, and move the entries that are off by looking at the waveform.
+You can either just adjust them afterwards, or else bring up the clipped file in Subtitle Edit, and move the entries that are off by looking at the waveform.
 It doesn't have to be perfect since if the middle of the subtitle is in the right block it will end up in the right place.
 But generally, there aren't many bad placements.

 So after doing this you have an original language and English subtitle files, which should pretty closely agree with each other, with accurate timings.
 There may be empty translations, which means those sections weren't